* Fed cut fails to halt slide; S&P 500 drops 2.8%

 By Tom Westbrook

-SINGAPORE, March 4 (Reuters) - Asian shares were poised to drop on Wednesday and bonds soared, after an emergency rate cut from the U.S. Federal Reserve was unable to quell investor fears over the coronavirus’s widening fallout.
+SINGAPORE, March 4 (Reuters) - Asian shares wobbled on Wednesday and bonds held gains, as an emergency rate cut from the U.S. Federal Reserve did little to soothe investor fears over the coronavirus’s widening fallout.

 The yield on benchmark 10-year U.S. Treasuries, which falls when prices rise, hit a once unimaginable low of 0.9060%.